afeld/personal-security/why-signal.md

 # Why Signal

+[Over 85% adults in the U.S. own a smartphone](https://www.statista.com/statistics/219865/percentage-of-us-adults-who-own-a-smartphone/), and most of those are going to be doing some kind of text-based messaging.
+SMS is popular because it works on almost all phones, and [other messaging apps have huge popularity](https://www.statista.com/statistics/258749/most-popular-global-mobile-messenger-apps/).
+Unfortunately, these all have major prviacy tradeoffs.

-[Signal](https://signal.org) is a messaging application for iPhone, Android, and desktop.
+[Signal](https://signal.org) is a secure messaging application for iPhone, Android, and desktop.
 While previously only popular with journalists and nerds, it's gaining wider adoption.
 This is a good thing, and you should be using it, too.
 Here's why:

 ## Comparison of messaging options